cgwire/kitsu/docs/department/README.md

 ![Customized department](../img/getting-started/customized_department.png)

-## Organize your task types into Departments
+## Organize your Task Types into Departments

 You can now link your freshly created **Department** to **Task Types**.